 They prowl our beds and sofas, invisible to us, but hugely allergenic.
-Here’s the latest on dust mites, and what you can do to protect your family. -First published in Allergic Living magazine.
+Here’s the latest on dust mites, and what you can do to protect your family. -From Allergic Living magazine’s Spring 2014 magazine.

 They’re tiny enough that you can’t even see them with the naked eye – but as millions of people around the world can attest, dust mites pack a big wallop when it comes to allergies and asthma.
 In fact, it’s estimated that 84 percent of U.S. homes contain dust mite allergen, and it’s one of the most common and potent allergy and asthma triggers.